igorski/molecular-music-generator/README.md

     }

-If you are unfamiliar with the JSON format, you can stick to changing the numerical values with any other numerical value you like, but be sure that "patternLength", "amountOfPatterns", "timeSignature", "startOctave" and "endOctave" will only accept rounded values.
+If you are unfamiliar with the JSON format, you can stick to changing the numerical values with any other numerical value you like, but be sure that "patternLength", "amountOfPatterns", "timeSignature", "startOctave" and "endOctave" only hold rounded values.

 "lengths" is a list of two notes that describes the alternate note length/duration to use in the composition.
 "patternLength" describes the length of a single pattern (in measures).
 Once the generator has generated notes